 The trouble with all this finger pointing [at women] is that it leaves out half of the baby-making equation: men.

-Thankfully there are large swaths of society who never hear any of this weirdness.
+Thankfully there are large swaths of society who never hear any of this nonsense.